Jon Lamb

 Companies

 Good Fold — a dumpling brand built from zero.
-Day One Implementations — software for the franchise operators who need it most.
+Real Time Designs — software for the franchise operators who need it most.

 Things that needed to exist